tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## Requirements

-- `ffmpeg 2.8.x` or later, except `ffmpeg 4.1` which has some bugs and crashes for some of the scripts
+- `ffmpeg 2.8.x` or later (newer versions are faster and consume less memory)

-`Advanced Moving Text` script needs `FFmpeg` to be build with `freetype`.
+Please note that `Advanced Moving Text` script needs `FFmpeg` to be build with `freetype`.
 If you compile `FFmpeg` from source you need to provide `--enable-libfreetype` flag on `./configure`.

 ## Description

-Each script creates a video slideshow using files inside `photos` folder.
+Each script creates a video slideshow using selected files from `media` folder.
 Transition scripts implement different transition effects and advanced scripts implement more complex animation like transitions/transformations.

 Output of all scripts is an `h264` encoded `MPEG-4` video.

 ## Customization

-- There is a `# SCRIPT OPTIONS` section at the top of each script.
+- There exists a `# SCRIPT OPTIONS` section at the top of each script.
 That section lists all editable parameters for that individual file.

   Below you can see the list of commonly used options.
-Please note that editable options are not limited to the list below and some scripts define their own options.
+Please note that editable options are not limited to the list below and some scripts define some extra options too.

     - **WIDTH:** Width of the slideshow, in pixels
     - **HEIGHT:** Height of the slideshow, in pixels
     - **FPS:** Frames per second value for the output video
-    - **PHOTO DURATION:** Defines how long each photo will be displayed, excluding transition, in seconds
+    - **PHOTO DURATION:** Defines how long each photo will be displayed, in seconds
     - **TRANSITION DURATION:** Defines transition duration, in seconds
-    - **SCREEN MODE:** Defines how photos/videos will be fitted to screen.
+    - **SCREEN MODE:** Defines how photos/videos will be fitted.
 Supported modes are `center`, `crop`, `scale` and `blur`
     - **DIRECTION:** Controls transition direction in supported scripts, e.g., `left to right`, `right to left`, `top to bottom`, `bottom to top`
     - **BACKGROUND COLOR:** Defines background color.
 You can use short names like `black`, `white`; hex values in `0xYYYYYY` format like `0x265074`, `0xc4cdd4` or transparent color with `#00000000`.
 Refer to [color-syntax documentation](https://ffmpeg.org/ffmpeg-utils.html#color-syntax) for the details.

-- `# PHOTO OPTIONS` section defines a command to select which photos will be included in the slideshow and in which order.
-Default value is `find ../photos/*`, which selects all files found in the `photos` directory.
+- `# FILE OPTIONS` section defines which files will be included in the slideshow and in which order.
+`find ../media/*.jpg` command is used by default, which selects all .jpg files found in the `media` folder.
 Order is not defined in default selection.
-To provide ordering it is possible to append `sort` at the end of `find` as in `find ../photos/* | sort`.
+To provide ordering it is possible to append `sort` at the end of `find` as in `find ../media/*.jpg | sort -r`.
 Please refer to man pages of [find](http://man7.org/linux/man-pages/man1/find.1.html) and [sort](http://man7.org/linux/man-pages/man1/sort.1.html) for additional information.

 If you want to learn more about how a specific script works refer to [v1.x](https://github.com/tanersener/ffmpeg-video-slideshow-scripts/tree/v1.x) branch of this repository.
 Scripts in `v1.x` branch are not customizable but easier to understand.